-Moreover, we refer to edges that are not structurally decoupled as being \textit{structurally coupled} to some other edges. \end{definition}
+We refer to edges that are not structurally decoupled as being \textit{structurally coupled} to some other edges. \end{definition}

-Notice, the edge encoded in $A_{41}$ was structurally decoupled from all other edges and was not structurally essential, hence we could freely remove or add this edge.
-The challenge in enumerating through all possible networks amounts to whether the basis of $\mathcal{N}(\Ob)$ allows the structurally coupled edges in the network to be removed independently of one another, for instance, some structurally coupled edges may be only removed or added simultaneously.
-An explicit example is found in the fourth column of $A$, in this case the edges encoded in $A_{24}$ and $A_{34}$ are either both present or missing.
-Similarly, \eqref{eq:possible_col} shows that there is no way to simultaneously remove both $A_{21}$ and $A_{31}$.
-In this particular example there are $6^3 \times 4 = 864$ structurally dissimilar networks in $\mathcal{A}$, emphasizing the unwieldy nature of enumerating this set.
-The combinatorial nature of iterating through changes to each edge motivates developing aggregate characterizations of the set $\mathcal{A}$.
-As a step towards doing so, we now consider a ``worst-case" network that is useful in determining how dissimilar network topologies may be.
+Notice that edge $A_{41}$ is structurally decoupled from all other edges; thus, we can freely remove or add this edge.
+Here, enumerating all possible network structures amounts to determining whether the basis of $\mathcal{N}(\Ob)$ allows the structurally coupled edges in the network to be removed independently of one another.
+Some structurally coupled edges may only be removed or added simultaneously.
+For example, edges $A_{24}$ and $A_{34}$ must both be present or both missing; similarly, \eqref{eq:possible_col} shows that there is no way to simultaneously remove both $A_{21}$ and $A_{31}$.
+In this particular example, there are $6^3 \times 4 = 864$ structurally dissimilar networks in $\mathcal{A}$, emphasizing the unwieldy nature of enumerating this set.
+The combinatorial iterations through the various structures motivates developing aggregate characterizations of $\mathcal{A}$.